ipfs-cluster/ipfs-cluster/docs/composite-clusters.md

 ##### Creating handling regional ipfs-clusters

 In this scenario, each of the undercluster represents an ipfs-cluster deployment in a different datacenter, or a different region.
-The obercluster can thus distribute content to all different regions, and each region functions independently regarding the replication factor and resources allocated to it.
+The overcluster can thus distribute content to all different regions, and each region functions independently regarding the replication factor and resources allocated to it.
 This may be a useful usecase for geo-allocation and CDNs.
 The overcluster migth be configured with high-latency settings, but the undercluster might be tuned for intra-datacenter operation.

 It would be possible to implement geo-allocation as a new ipfs-cluster informer/allocator pair, but this is not supported yet.
 This usecase allows to implement this scenario in an alternative way.